kobman/KOBman/docs/user-guides/KOBman-usage-info.md

 			**Output** :
 			*KOBman 0.0.1*

-		- greenlight is an environment that is not installed
+		- KOBman is an environment that is not installed

-				$ kob -V --environment greenlight
+				$ kob -V --environment KOBman

 			**Output** :
 			*KOBman is not installed*